 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Town has recorded deferred outflows of resources related to pensions and OPEB in this category in the government-wide statement of net position.
+The Town has recorded deferred outflows of resources related to pensions and OPEB in this category.